bradsm1th/stick-to-it/README.md

-Welcome to Stick-To-It presented by Brad, Nathanael, and Melissa
+Welcome to Stick-To-It, presented by Brad, Nathanael, and Melissa

 <img src="https://i.imgur.com/BpcZriS.png" width="50%" height="50%" alt="STICK TO IT LOGO Placeholder">